 Vertical Sleeve Gastrectomy

-Vertical sleeve gastrectomy, or “sleeve”, is one of the newest, and most quickly growing, weight loss procedures in the United States.
-The sleeve procedure removes about 85% of the stomach and generates weight loss* by reducing appetite and promoting satiety, as well as producing hormonal changes in the gut. *results may vary
+Vertical sleeve, or “gastric sleeve surgery”, is one of the newest and fastest growing weight loss procedures in the United States.
+The sleeve procedure removes about 85% of the stomach and prompts weight loss* by reducing appetite and initiating hormonal changes in the gut. *Results may vary.

-The resulting stomach is about the size of a banana after the surgery has been performed.
-What makes the sleeve gastrectomy especially appealing is that it avoids the potential long-term problems associated with other weight loss procedures while providing excellent results.
-Vertical Sleeve weight loss surgery is safer than gastric bypass and yields the same results.
+The stomach is about the size of a banana after the surgery is performed.
+What makes the vertical sleeve procedure especially appealing is that it avoids the potential long-term problems associated with other weight loss procedures.
+Vertical Sleeve weight loss surgery is often safer than gastric bypass while yielding similar results.

 How is the Vertical Sleeve Gastrectomy Performed?

 With this procedure, restriction of the stomach is accomplished by dividing, stapling and removing more than 85% of the existing stomach.
 The remaining part of the stomach is long and narrow, much like a shirt sleeve.
-Since the intestines are not touched, the functioning of the stomach remains the same meaning that the nutritional elements of food can still be absorbed, but the volume of food that can be eaten is drastically reduced.
+Since the intestines are not touched, the functioning of the stomach remains the same.
+This means the nutritional elements of food can still be absorbed, but the volume of food that can be eaten is drastically reduced.

 Who Is A Candidate for this Weight Loss Surgery?

 Western Bariatric Institute offers this procedure to patients who meet the criteria established by the National Institutes of Health and the American Society for Bariatric and Metabolic Surgery.
-Patients are considered candidates if they have a Body Mass Index (BMI) over 35 and suffer from any health condition related to obesity, or have a BMI exceeding 40.
-Check your BMI here.
+Patients are considered candidates if they have a Body Mass Index (BMI) over 35 and/or suffer from any health condition related to obesity.

-Watch our online seminar to learn more about the sleeve and the other procedures we offer, as well as an animation of the procedures that can be performed by Western Bariatric Institute.
+Watch our online seminar to learn more about gastric sleeve and the other surgeries we offer, as well as an animation of the procedures that the Western Bariatric Institute can perform.